torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 1. Start QGIS
 * *OK, fire up QGIS.
 Let me know if you have any trouble with that.*
     * *All these tools at the top can also be found from the menus.
 I like menus myself, but if you like tool buttons, you can mouseover them and the tooltip will tell you what they are.*
     * *Notice now we also have this Browser window where we can look for data sources.
-Today, we'll just load data from files, but this also lets you connect to databases and online servers.*
+Today, we'll just be loading data from files, but this also lets you connect to databases and online servers.*
+* *Everybody has QGIS up?
+And you know where our sample data is?*
 2. From the menu at the top, click on: \boxed{Project} &rarr; \boxed{New} (Or click the new button)